adib0073/upgrad_live_github/README.md

 # upgrad_live_github
-UpGrad Live Session on GitHub and Git
+UpGrad Live Session on GitHub and Git, for ML C36